melaniebrgr/learning-computer-science/01-programming/programming.md

 • To achieve high-availability while running in fault-prone environments;
 • To allow us to continuously release new versions with zero downtime;
 • To handle dynamic workloads (e.g. request volumes).

 "These requirements have a deep impact on the viable solution space for the architecture of our software."
+The cloud, is by nature a fault prone environment, so to achieve high availability multiple instances of the application need to be running on multiple machines.
+To handle dynamic workloads the application needs to be able to scale up to meet demand, then scale back down to minimise costs.
+This then means we cannot hold state on the application servers.
+Databases need to be used for persistence.